blei7/TreeViz/README.md

 TreeViz explores different visualizations and impact of climate change, to educate and motivate the future generation.

-The app can be found online at [shinyapps.io](https://pakalexh.shinyapps.io/TreeViz/).
+The TreeViz app can be found online at https://pakalexh.shinyapps.io/TreeViz/.